 It is essential that you inform the Department Secretary (Olivia Belling-Nami) in writing as soon as possible about any illness.
+This is crucial for possible extensions of the contract due to illness.

 If you have any pregnancy-related illness, you must also inform the Department secretary.